alex-drocks/compute-subnet/scripts/installation_script/README.md

-# Bittensor & NI Compute Setup Guide (Two-Pass Installer)
+# Bittensor & Nodexo Compute Setup Guide (Two-Pass Installer)

 This guide explains how to install all necessary components (Docker, CUDA, NVIDIA Docker, Bittensor) and then set up the Compute-Subnet miner.
 You will run the unified installer script in two passes: